carmenhg/ec530-monitor-patients-platform/README.md

 ## Project Description

 ## Final Project Information
 **This repo serves for both project 2 and final project for this class.
-TO SEE FINAL VERSION OF THE FINAL PROJECT PLEASE GO TO THE "DEVICE" BRANCH**
+TO SEE FINAL VERSION OF THE FINAL PROJECT PLEASE GO TO THE [DEVICE](https://github.com/carmenhg/ec530-monitor-patients-platform/tree/device) BRANCH**

 ## Project 2 Information
 **Please visit the wiki page for this repo for a more detailed documentation on each API function for the different modules that are implemented [WIKI](https://github.com/carmenhg/ec530-monitor-patients-platform/wiki/Chat-Module)**